JakeSidSmith/jargs/README.md

 ### Callbacks

 The Program and Command nodes can take a callback.
-If satisfied, these callbacks will be called with the `tree` at that level, the `parentTree`, and anything returned from the previous callbacks.
+If satisfied, these callbacks will be called with the `tree` at that level, the `parentTree`, and anything returned from the previous callback.

 ```shell
 program --kwarg=value command